metablockshq/metablocks.world/content/guideChapters/deposit-nft-1.md

 ## Depositing NFTs into a universe

-Since the contract will generate a receipt and a meta NFT, the deposit function expects a URI for the metadata of the receipt and NFTs.
+Since the contract will generate a receipt and a meta NFT, the deposit function expects a URI for the metadata of the receipt and meta NFTs.
 You can create these metadata files yourself or use our hosted service to create the metadata. # TODO: Add a section on how to use our service.

 Assuming you have a system to generate these metadata URLs, you can call the deposit function as follows: